gilbert227/protein/code/README.md

 ```
 >> protein = csv_reader("csv_file")
 ```
 Where csv_file is the name of the csv file in which the protein is saved, it is read as a string.
-This method immediately creates a new protein object and generates the path by looking at the coordinates the protein takes.
+This function immediately creates a new protein object and generates the path by looking at the coordinates the protein takes.
 This object needs to be assigned to a name.

 ### visuals.py
-This file contains methods that create histograms or plots to easily check results.
+This file contains functions that create histograms or plots to easily check results.

 ```
 >> plot_path(protein)
 ```
-This method plots a path of the folded protein, depending on the protein dimensions, the plot will be in 2D or 3D.
+This function plots a path of the folded protein, depending on the protein dimensions, the plot will be in 2D or 3D.

 ```
 >> care_histogram(protein, iterations, strategy, percentage, chunk_size=6, chunk_iterations=100, step_strategy="greedy")
 ```
 This function plots multiple plots in one figure. 'nrows' is the amount of plots vertically. 'ncols' is the amount of plots horizontally.
 Thus, nrows=3 and ncols=4 means 12 plots.
 Care is plotted for a range of 0.0 until 'max_care'.
 In the plot, only 'percentage' is shown, that is, if 90 is given 90% of the data is shown.

 ```
 >> comparing_test(protein, it_random=0, it_greedy=0, care_greedy=0, it_chunky=0, care_chunky=0, it_forward=0, care_forward=0)